ziemovit/ColorsMCP/README.md

 This is a Model Context Protocol (MCP) server implementation built with .NET 9.0.
 Projects are provided to build:
 - STDIO
-- SSE - Docker Image
+- Http Streamable - Docker Image
 - SSE - Azure Function App

 Able to ask questions about Colors.